About the Café

 To nourish our community with healthy food, sustainable systems, responsive mutual aid programs, creativity, and a vibrant culture of belonging.

-Stone Soup Café is located in the Connecticut River Valley on the ancestral homelands of the Nipmuc, Pocumtuc, and Wabanaki Confederacy.
+Greenfield is in the Connecticut River Valley on the ancestral homelands of the Nipmuc, Pocumtuc, and Wabanaki Confederacy.
 The history of Native Americans is our shared history and a vital part of American history.
 It is a living and evolving story of resistance, resilience, economic strength, and cultural revitalization.
 It is also a painful history of wrongdoing and loss.
-We can learn from it together.
+Brutal genocide and land grabbing are an undeniable part of our collective history.
+We understand that colonialism, racism, and capitalism intertwine in a harmful, vicious cycle.
+We are implicated in that harm unless we work to undo it.

 We continue to look to Indigenous communities for ways to show up and follow their lead.
 We support the Nolumbeka Project, Visioning B.E.A.R.
 Circle Intertribal Coalition, Ohketeau Cultural Center, and United American Indians of New England (UAINE).